PolyProg/vdi-image-setup/docs/Instructions.md

    - reboot, make sure you can graphically login as root (now is also a good time for a snapshot)
    - `apt install -y openssh-server`
-   - You may want to edit /etc/ssh/sshd_config to set PermitRootLogin to `yes` rather than `prohibit-password`, for convenience
+   - You may want to edit /etc/ssh/sshd_config to set PermitRootLogin to `yes` rather than `prohibit-password`, for convenience, then `systemctl restart sshd`
    - Put the VDEFORLINUX folder from the vWorkspace tools in /opt
    - Put the install.sh script in /root (a.k.a. root's home)
    - `./install.sh`